zenml-io/zenml/docs/book/component-gallery/model-deployers/seldon.md

      * `type`
      * `value`
    * `resources`: the resources to be allocated to the model.
-This can be configured by passing a dictionary with the `requests` and `limits` keys.
+This can be configured by passing a `SeldonResourceRequirements` object with the `requests` and `limits` properties.
-    The values for these keys can be a dictionary with the `cpu` and `memory` keys.
+    The values for these properties can be a dictionary with the `cpu` and `memory` keys.
 The values for these keys can be a string with the amount of CPU and memory to be allocated to the model.